gorohoroh/rider-visual-studio-asp.net-core-fundamentals/README.md

 <h2>Action results: deriving from the <code>Controller</code> base class, modifying an
-    action to return <code>IActionResult</code>, creating a <code>Restaurant</code> model, instantiating and returning the model instance from the controller
+    action to return <code>IActionResult</code>, creating a <code>Restaurant</code> model, instantiating and returning a model instance from the controller
 </h2>

 <h3>Observations: Visual Studio :green_heart:</h3>
 <p>All good in terms of editing C# and creating a new directory and a new model (except that creating a new
-    directory is a separate action - see one of the above Visual Studio notes)</p>
+    directory is a separate action - see one of the above Visual Studio notes).</p>

 <h3>Observations: Rider :green_heart:</h3>
 <p>All good in terms of editing C# in the controller and creating a new directory for models and a new model
-    in it (tried using <em>Move</em> CA and refactoring)</p>
+    in it (tested using <em>Move</em> context action and refactoring).</p>

 <h3>Notes, commits</h3>
 <p><a href="https://github.com/gorohoroh/rider-visual-studio-asp.net-core-fundamentals/commit/f657b1f97da8ffbee2cd2dea2f3244b6c09c1117">Commit link</a></p>